iifawzi/foodi/README.md

 ##### Infrastructure layer:

-Infrastructure layer is where the `adapters` are implements, here you can find all the `eloquent` implementations of the repositories as well as the mailing service implementation.
+The infrastructure layer is where the `adapters` are implemented, here you can find all the `eloquent` implementations of the repositories as well as the mailing service implementation.
 The driving adapters ( controllers ) are defined in the core directory `app`.

 ### System Architecture